 Gincy Thoppil, AICP, CPM

 Gincy Thoppil is the Planning & Development Services Director for the City of Arlington, Texas.
 Her all-round experience in Urban Design, Comprehensive Planning, as well as Development Planning for the past 20 years makes her polished in developing practical regulations that is easy to understand, build, and administer.
 She has been instrumental in raising the quality of public and private projects in Arlington and has embraced innovative initiatives and cutting-edge technology in order to provide exceptional customer experience.
 She holds a master’s degree in Community Planning with Urban Design specialization from the University of Cincinnati and a bachelor’s degree in Architecture from the University of Mumbai, India.
 She continues to serve as an APA Texas Chapter Delegate for the Policy Guides starting in 2019 and participated in the 2019 Delegate Assembly in the National Planning Conference in San Francisco.

 Angela Brooks, AICP

-Angela Brooks is a real estate developer for the Chicago Housing Authority.
+Angela Brooks is the Director of the Illinois office of the Corporation for Supportive Housing.
 Brooks is a native of Seattle and a graduate of Jackson State University, where she received her Bachelor of Arts in Urban Studies, and the University of New Orleans, where she received a Master of Urban and Regional Planning.
-An active member of APA since graduate school, Brooks has held numerous leadership positions including past chair of the Housing and Community Development Division, vice president of programs for the Planning and the Black Community Division, chair of the Diversity Task Force, and co-chair of the Housing Policy Guide.
+An active member of APA since graduate school, Brooks has held numerous leadership positions including past chair of the Housing and Community Development Division, vice president of programs for the Planning and the Black Community Division, chair of the Diversity Task Force, Newsletter Editor for the Washington Chapter, and co-chair of the Housing Policy Guide.
 She has also served on the City of Seattle Planning Commission and Martin Luther King County Boundary Review Board.